Dark Nights Around The World: Long Exposure Night Photography

 Art, Food & Urban Exploration

 “There are no rules for good photographs, there are only good photographs.” – Ansel Adams

 Browse an abbreviated portfolio of some of my work by navigating through the accordion sliders above.

 For a full portfolio of my most recent work, visit my FlickrPro account.
 My photography experience knows all shapes and sizes from long-exposure night work to street photography and urban decay.
-At the moment, I’m updating my collection on this site with a goal for completion by the end of October.
+At the moment, I’m updating a few of my collection viewers.

 Interested in a project, photowalk, or collaboration?
-Don’t hesitate to contact me, especially if you’re in the Boston area — I’d love to connect!
+Don’t hesitate to contact me, especially if you’re in Boston or New York — I’d love to connect!
 I’m looking to grow my portraiture portfolio and will be shooting actors, senior portraits, professional headshots, and just-for-funners for a very affordable prices.